GabrieleSantin/federated_fraud_detection/README.md

 ### Usage:

 * Unpack [example_dataset_5.tar.gz](https://github.com/GabrieleSantin/federated_fraud_detection/blob/main/data/example_dataset_5.tar.gz) in `data/`.
 This is an example dataset for a simulation with five nodes.
-* Run the script [demo.py](https://github.com/GabrieleSantin/federated_fraud_detection/blob/main/code/demo.py) in code/.
+* Run the script [demo.py](https://github.com/GabrieleSantin/federated_fraud_detection/blob/main/code/demo.py) in `code/`.
 The demo does the following:
   * Load the configuration file [fully_connected.yaml](https://github.com/GabrieleSantin/federated_fraud_detection/blob/main/code/config/fully_connected.py) from `code/config/`.
+This configuration defines a fully connected network of five agents, some parameters for the learning algorithm, and a list of actions to be performed by each node.
+The actions are equal for each node for simplicity.
   * Load the example dataset.
   * Run the simulation.
   * Compute some accuracy metrics and statistics, and visualize them.